 BIAL has also selected catering partners.
 These are LSG Sky Chefs and Taj SATS.
 Each of the selected consortiums is responsible for the design, construction, finance and operation of the flight kitchen at the new Bangalore International Airport.
 The combined investment is over $14m (INR700m) and the duration of the contract is 15 years.
 BIAL may award a third license for air catering at a later date.

 Road and rail infrastructure

-As the new airport is 40km (25 miles) outside the city, a new high-speed rail link project has been proposed.
+The new airport is 40km (25 miles) outside the city, a new high-speed rail link project has been proposed.
 A special purpose vehicle Bangalore Airport Rail Link Limited (BARL) is building the project on a build, transfer, operate model.
 The project is being funded by the Government of India and Government of Karnataka.
-It is expected to be completed by 2014.

 Bangalore Metropolitan Transport Corporation runs eleven bus routes from locations in the city to connect to the new airport.
 The airport can be reached through Hebbal via Bellary Road, through NH-Yelahanka people can also reach BIAL through Yelahanka via Vidyaranyapura where traffic is less congested.

 BMTC has 46 Volvo buses plying to the airport, and the number of buses on each route ensures a frequency of at least one every 30 minutes.
 The buses are equipped with luggage racks, and can carry up to 30 passengers on each trip.

 The Indian railway authority is also planning to construct a railway terminal at the airport to run a special shuttle from Cantonment railway station to the new airport.

 Kaufmann and Van der Meer Planer of Switzerland provided design services for the airport.
 Larsen and Toubro of India was responsible for the civil engineering and construction work that began in July 2005.